mia-platform/documentation/docs/development_suite/user-feedback/give-feedback.md

 For PaaS type customer every feedback will be collected directly from the Product R&D department, while for On-Premise type installations they will be collected and managed by the respective Console Managers.

+## How to leave feedback from the console

 ![feedback button](./img/feedback-button.png)

 In any section or area of the Console by clicking on the respective feedback button on the main topbar you can access to the feedback modal, through which the user can choose the type of feedback to give: